 There is nothing wrong with having an egg on toast for dinner one night.
 My kids love ‘eggs and toast night’.
 Simple is best when you’re trying to save money.

-So there are my tips on eating well on a budget.
-Again, the takeaways are:
+To recap, here are my tips on eating well on a budget.
+The takeaways are:

 - Create a budget.